lixinW/ship-hats-docs/web-app-tutorial.md

 7. As the `deploy-final-job` to deploy to production environment is configured to be triggered manually, in the navigation bar, select the job through "CI/CD" > "Pipelines" > select the most recent pipeline > trigger the `deploy-final-job` by clicking the "play" button.

 8. Observe the pipeline jobs and dependencies.
 Using E2E template helps in:
-    * Ensuring the required pieces of a CI/CD pipeline is present with the definition of sequence of events.
+    - Ensuring the required pieces of a CI/CD pipeline is present with the definition of sequence of events.
-    * Users' pipeline uses an artefactory in between build/test and deploy.
+    - you' pipeline uses an artefactory in between build/test and deploy.
-    * Segregation of responsibilities between build/test and deploy.
+    - Segregation of responsibilities between build/test and deploy.

 9. Finally, observe "Deployments" > "Environments" in the navigation bar again.
 A "production" environment is up and running and added on top of the previous "testing" environment. `deploy-final-job` with  "environment:name" set to "production" in DEPLOY.gitlab-ci.yml automatically enables this.
 You can select the "production" environment then "View Deployment" to see the actual webapp through your browser to verify it is up.
 You may have different environment values (staging) set for different branches.
 Possible names for environments: https://docs.gitlab.com/ee/ci/yaml/index.html#environmentdeployment_tier.
 You may protect your environment as per: https://docs.gitlab.com/ee/ci/environments/protected_environments.html.